akinolu52/30-days-devops/day-2-notification-system/README.md

 # NBA Game Day Notifications / Sports Alerts System

 ## **Project Overview**
-This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
+Day 2: This project is an alert system that sends real-time NBA game day score notifications to subscribed users via SMS/Email.
 It leverages **Amazon SNS**, **AWS Lambda and Python**, **Amazon EvenBridge** and **NBA APIs** to provide sports fans with up-to-date game information.
 The project demonstrates cloud computing principles and efficient notification mechanisms.

+You can watch it on [YouTube](https://youtu.be/pD-0SPDzYlo)

 ---